rogerkeays/racket-fluent/README.md

     2
     3

-## What's Wrong with Clojure's Threading Macro?
+## Comparison with Clojure's Threading Macro

 Clojure's threading macro is a prefix operator, which means it is less readable when nested and requires more parentheses.
-You could say that the infix *fluent* operator acts as one parenthesis.
+You could say that the *fluent* infix operator acts as one parenthesis.
 Compare:

 THREADING: